New patrons: History

-The first artistic projects to emerge from the Nouveaux commanditaires program occurred in Burgundy in 1991.
-Xavier Douroux, director of Dijon's Le Consortium, started as the mediator between patrons and the artist.
+The first artistic projects from the Nouveaux commanditaires programme took place in Burgundy in 1991.
+Xavier Douroux, director of Dijon's Le Consortium, served as mediator between patrons and artists.

-The protocol then spread outside France, first to Belgium in 2000.
-The program was introduced in Germany at the end of the 2000s, under the impulse of Sigrid Pawelke.
+The protocol later expanded beyond France, first to Belgium in 2000.
+It was introduced in Germany in the late 2000s under the initiative of Sigrid Pawelke.

-From 2002 onwards, the mediators from the various European countries taking part in the program came together under the umbrella of the Société internationale des Nouveaux commanditaires, or International Society of the New Patrons.
+From 2002 onward, mediators from participating European countries organised under the Société internationale des Nouveaux commanditaires (International Society of the New Patrons).

-In 2017, Hers proposes to broaden the appeal to philosophy and humanities research to address contemporary cultural and social issues, in a project called Nouveaux commanditaires – Sciences, supported by the Fondation de France and other institutions.
+In 2017, Hers proposed expanding the initiative to philosophy and the humanities in order to address contemporary cultural and social issues, through a programme entitled Nouveaux commanditaires – Sciences, supported by the Fondation de France and other institutions.

-In 2022, the Fondation de France, which had until then coordinated and accredited the various mediating structures in France, as well as covered the funding in France and sometimes abroad, announced its withdrawal from the New Patrons project, handing over to the French Ministry of Culture.
-A new French non-profit, the Société des Nouveaux commanditaires en arts et sciences was founded as an umbrella organisation, supported by the Fondation de France and the Ministry of Culture.
+In 2022, the Fondation de France, which had until then coordinated and accredited the mediating structures in France and funded projects in France and abroad, announced its withdrawal from the programme.
+Responsibility was transferred to the French Ministry of Culture.
+A new French non-profit organisation, the Société des Nouveaux commanditaires en arts et sciences, was subsequently established, supported by both the Fondation de France and the Ministry of Culture.

-The protocol of the New patrons
+The protocol of the New Patrons

-In his Letter to a friend, François Hers suggests the emergence of a new chapter in the history of art, that of an art of Democracy succeeding the era of modern art.
-He sees in current conditions the potential for writing this new chapter, based on the achievements of modernity that began in the Renaissance and extended through to the 1960s.
+In his Letter to a Friend, François Hers suggests the emergence of a new chapter in the history of art: an "art of democracy" succeeding the era of modern art.
+He argues that contemporary conditions make such a development possible, building on the achievements of modernity that began with the Renaissance and continued into the 1960s.

-During this long period, artists played a crucial role in shaping individuality and liberating forms of expression, contributing to the emancipation of ways of perceiving the world.
-Hers points out that these advances led to the invention of democracy and the development of science and technology.
+During this long period, artists played a significant role in shaping individual identity and expanding expressive possibilities, contributing to new ways of perceiving the world.
+Hers argues that these advances supported the emergence of democracy and the development of science and technology.

-The Protocol of the New Patrons calls for artistic creation no longer to be confined to artists or a few high powers, but to emanate from society itself, through an active dialogue with its artists.
-This democratization of art is made possible by the freeing of the artistic form, that artists have established through time, enabling them to address a multitude of contemporary cultural issues.
+The Protocol of the New Patrons calls for artistic creation to arise not only from artists or elite commissioners, but directly from society through active dialogue with artists.
+This democratisation of art is enabled by the freedom of form gained over centuries of artistic experimentation, allowing artists to engage with contemporary cultural issues.

-The Protocol clarifies the roles and responsibilities of each party: citizens (the New Patrons) are responsible for formulating the rationale of art by placing commissions; artists for creating works answering these requests; politicians and patrons for supporting the initiatives; and philosophers and researchers for providing an informed analysis of the issues at stake.
+The Protocol also clarifies the roles and responsibilities of each party: citizens (the New Patrons) articulate the rationale for artistic commissions; artists create works in response; politicians and patrons support the initiatives; and philosophers and researchers analyse the issues involved.

-At the end of 2010, this initial protocol for artistic creation was joined by a special protocol for the Nouveaux commanditaires – Sciences program.
+In late 2010, the initial artistic protocol was complemented by a specific protocol for the Nouveaux commanditaires – Sciences programme.